Online Anxiety Support Groups

-Approximately 40 million adults experience anxiety and its associated symptoms, including feelings of dread, restlessness, fatigue, and a racing heart.
-These symptoms can be overwhelming and frequently land people in urgent care offices and emergency rooms, eager to understand what is happening to their bodies and hopefully ease some of their distress.
-However, what may be less frequently acknowledged and countered is the isolation that often accompanies anxiety and the difficulty present in overcoming a condition that impacts their quality of life.
+Approximately 40 million adults experience anxiety and its symptoms, including feelings of dread, restlessness, fatigue, and a racing heart.
+Anxiety symptoms can be overwhelming and can land people in urgent care and emergency rooms, eager to gain support and understand what they're experiencing.
+What may be less frequently acknowledged is the isolation that may accompany anxiety and the relief that anxiety support groups can offer.

 To help those managing this isolation, online support groups offer a safe place to manage these feelings in a community of people who understand what they are going through.
-However, because of the number of people managing anxiety, there are an abundant number of different support groups to choose from - some of which that may not be appropriate or helpful.
+However, because of the number of people managing anxiety and other mental health concerns, there are an abundant number of different support groups to choose from - some of which that may not be appropriate or helpful.
 If you are looking to find an anxiety support group, read on to learn how to choose one that fits your needs and when to seek professional mental health support.

 What is anxiety?